why New Residential Investment Corp. [NRZ] is a Good Choice for Investors After New Price Target of $12.68

 Sponsored

-In conjunction with the internalization, the Company announced plans to change its name and rebrand as Rithm Capital Corp.
-(NYSE: RITM) (“Rithm Capital”).
+As previously announced, the Company’s name change to Rithm Capital Corp.
+(NYSE:RITM, “Rithm Capital” or “Rithm”) will take effect on August 1, 2022.
+The Company’s common stock will begin trading on the NYSE under the ticker symbol ‘RITM’ on August 2, 2022.
+This will replace the Company’s current ticker symbol NYSE: NRZ.

-Over the last 12 months, NRZ stock dropped by -2.94%.
-The one-year New Residential Investment Corp. stock forecast points to a potential upside of 24.37.
-The average equity rating for NRZ stock is currently 1.80, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 4949325 shares changing hands.
+Over the past one week, the price volatility of New Residential Investment Corp. stands at 2.81% while the volatility over the past one month is 3.39%.

-The market cap for the stock reached $4.46 billion, with 466.79 million shares outstanding and 464.48 million shares in the current float.
-Compared to the average trading volume of 6.66M shares, NRZ stock reached a trading volume of 3486216 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for NRZ stock reached $4.57 billion, with 466.79 million shares outstanding and 464.48 million shares in the current float.
+Compared to the average trading volume of 6.63M shares, NRZ reached a trading volume of 4949325 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Piper Sandler have made an estimate for New Residential Investment Corp. shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on June 13, 2022.
 The new note on the price target was released on May 05, 2022, representing the official price target for New Residential Investment Corp. stock.
 Previously, the target price had yet another raise to $13, while Barclays analysts kept a Overweight rating on NRZ stock.
 On August 30, 2021, analysts increased their price target for NRZ shares from 12 to 13.

 New Residential Investment Corp.
-[NRZ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.37.
-With this latest performance, NRZ shares dropped by -11.78% in over the last four-week period, additionally sinking by -11.94% over the last 6 months – not to mention a drop of -2.94% in the past year of trading.
+[NRZ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.91.
+With this latest performance, NRZ shares gained by 21.70% in over the last four-week period, additionally sinking by -9.87% over the last 6 months – not to mention a rise of 7.84% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for NRZ.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for New Residential Investment Corp. go to 14.14%.